lftp(1) General Commands Manual lftp(1)

 -e cmd execute the command just after selecting the server

--u user[,pass] use the user/password for authentication
+-u user[,pass] use the user/password for authentication.
+A colon can also be used

 -p port use the port for connection